Wayne Davis (World Scout Committee)

 Dr. Wayne A. Davis is an educator, nonprofit leader, and former member of the World Scout Committee, the executive body of the World Organization of the Scout Movement (WOSM).
 He previously served as Regional Chair of the Africa Scout Committee, contributing to the expansion of Scouting and youth leadership programs across Africa.
 He previously served as the Regional Chair of the African Regional Scout Committee.

 In 2012, he was appointed as WOSM's representative to the African Union, advocating for youth empowerment, leadership training, and civic engagement.
 He has contributed to policy discussions on non-formal education and has engaged with international leaders and organizations to promote youth development through Scouting.
 In July 2025, he was awarded the Bronze Wolf Award, WOSM's highest award.

 Background

-Wayne Davis holds a Ph.D. in Educational Psychology, specializing in social and emotional learning, and an MBA from Lincoln University.
+Wayne Davis holds an EdD in Educational Leadership from Liberty University, MAT in Special Education from Relay Graduate School of Education, and an MBA from Lincoln University.
 His career spans educational leadership, youth development, and nonprofit management, with a strong focus on equipping students and educators with effective learning strategies.
 He founded a school in Addis Ababa, Ethiopia, where he implemented leadership development and academic enrichment programs.
 After moving to the United States, he became the Executive Director of Sylvan Learning in Woodbridge, New Jersey, overseeing student achievement programs and educator training initiatives.
 His work at Sylvan Learning continues to support academic growth and personalized education for students.